questionpy-org/questionpy-docs/docs/index.md

 If you want to provide instructors and students with a wide range of question types but don't want the overhead of managing that many LMS plugins, QuestionPy offers you the solution.
-With a single plugin, you can fulfill your users need for a divers quiz repertoire.
+With a single plugin, you can fulfill your users need for a diverse quiz repertoire.
 The question code is executed in a secured environment to minimize security risks.